Entscheider/stamm/Readme.md

 trained_forest.forest_predictions_parallel(&to_predict);
 ```

 You get a vector which contains the result of every tree the forest has.
 You can combine them as you wish.
-E.g. if you want to predict, you can take the average over all predictions to get a single result.
+E.g. if you want to predict, you can compute the average over all predictions to obtain a single result.

 ## License
 Stamm is distributed under the terms of the Apache License, Version 2.0.